shivshankardayal/full-website/books/c/source/oae.rst

 ============
 Expressions
 ============
-Majority of this comes from specification n1124.pdf.
-It can be found at http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1124.pdf.
+Majority of this comes from specification n1570.pdf.
 An expression is a sequence of operators and operands.
 This sequence of operators and operands will lead to some computation; needless to say, however, it may designate an object or a function or it may generate a side effect or a combination.
 The value